GDQuest/website/content/product/krita/brushes.md

 - The **natural media brushkit**
 - Priority support

+{{< figure
+  src="/img/page/krita-brushes/thumbs-redesign-comparison.png"
+  caption="The new thumbnails in version 13"
+  alt="Brushes thumbnails comparison" >}}

 I take my time to design the presets and ensure that they are worth adding to the pack.
-I also use them in my daily work to ensure that they are tested thoroughly in all kinds of configurations.
+I also use them in my daily work so they are tested thoroughly in all kinds of configurations.

 ## What other artists have to say